 When is It: Chapter Two released in cinemas?
 Who’s in the cast and is there a trailer?

-Following the success of the 2017 adaptation of Stephen King’s It, a sequel is already being lined up for cinemas.
-Flashing forward twenty-seven years from the events of the first film, It: Chapter Two will see the Losers Club reunite as adults to take on It, the shapeshifting embodiment of evil, once again.
+Following the success of the 2017 adaptation of Stephen King’s It which grossed more than $700 million at the box office, a sequel – It: Chapter Two – is already being lined up for cinemas.
+Flashing forward twenty-seven years from the events of the first film, the follow-up will see the Losers Club reunite as adults to take on It, the shapeshifting embodiment of evil, once again.

 Here’s everything you need to know…